nushell/nushell.github.io/commands/docs/where.md

 > ls | where type == file | sort-by name -n | enumerate | where {|e| $e.item.name !~ $'^($e.index + 1)' } | each {|| get item }

 ```

+## Notes
+This command works similar to 'filter' but allows extra shorthands for working with
+tables, known as "row conditions".
+On the other hand, reading the condition from a variable is
+not supported.